15 Night Routine Ideas to Help You Sleep Better Tonight

 4. Make a Playlist

-Having a set playlist full of relaxing music can help signify to your brain that it's time to wind down.
+Having a set playlist full of relaxing music can help signal to your brain that it's time to wind down.
 In fact, classical music has been shown to aid with sleep.
 However, you can listen to any calming music that puts you in a good, peaceful mood. [*]

 5. Drop the Blue Light

-If you enjoy watching tv right before bed, it's time to drop the habit.
+If you enjoy watching TV right before bed, it's time to drop the habit.
 Electronic devices emit blue light which throws off your circadian timing, making your body think it's time to stay awake.
 Studies back this up, showing that lots of blue light before bed lowers melatonin production levels, which makes it hard to fall asleep and delays your REM sleep. [*]

 6. Take a Warm Bath

-Taking a warm bath (or warm shower) can actually help lower your body temperature, which encourages a good night's sleep. [*]
+Taking a warm bath (or warm shower) can help lower your body temperature, which encourages a good night's sleep. [*]

 7. Keep a Cool, Dark Space

 Part of good sleep hygiene (sleeping habits that help you get good sleep and stay asleep) is keeping your bedroom comfortable, dark, and cool.
-This helps keep your circadian rhythm on track, putting you into the mood to fall asleep.
+This helps keep your circadian rhythm on track, putting you in the mood to fall asleep.
 As part of your bedtime routine, turn the temperature down, turn on fans, and close the curtains.

 8. Have a Nighttime Beverage